AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

     type UInt_7_Reserved_Access is access UInt_7
       with Storage_Size => 8;

-Since each storage unit corresponds to one byte (8 bits) in this architecture, we're reserving a maximum of 64 bits for the :ada:`UInt_7_Reserved_Access` type.
+Since each storage element corresponds to one byte (8 bits) in this architecture, we're reserving a maximum of 64 bits (or 8 bytes) for the :ada:`UInt_7_Reserved_Access` type.

 This example raises an exception at runtime |mdash| a storage error, to be more specific.
 This is because the maximum reserved size is 64 bits, and the size of